Foreclosure and Bankruptcy

 If you default on a loan for property that served as security for the loan, the lender will accelerate the loan, which means you will have to pay off the loan immediately; otherwise the lender can foreclose.

-In a judicial foreclosure, which many states require, the lender has to go to court for approval.
+In a judicial foreclosure, which many states require, the lender must go to court for approval.
 A judicial foreclosure can take from 18 months to as long as 3 years.

 In a state that allows deeds of trust rather than mortgages, a foreclosure can proceed in a matter of months, because the lender simply notifies the trustee named in the deed of your default.
 The trustee (not a bankruptcy trustee) will send you some notices, but if the default is not cured, the trustee sells the property, and pays the lender its due amount.
 This process generally requires the trustee to record a notice of default at the county courthouse, to advertise about the impending auction of the property with the amount due, to hold the auction, then to record a copy of the sale, or an affidavit of foreclosure.